VJJJam/Mild-Literature/README.md

 # Mild-Literature
-A mild version of the Literature card game, created with Java.
+A mild version of the Literature card game, created using Java.